 Please see the web links at the bottom of the page for more detailed information on the Early Year curriculum and areas of learning.

-During our topic we will be answering the following questions;
+During our topic this half term we will be answering the following questions;

 We follow the Read Write Inc (RWI) scheme of work in our Literacy lessons.
 We use this scheme to teach the children to read and write.
 The children will start by learning their 'Set 1' sounds.
-This half term some children will begin to learn Set 3 sounds in preparation for Year One.
 We will focus on a different sound each day.
 We will practice saying, reading and writing that sound.
 The children will recap every sound they have learnt each day so that learning can be consolidated.
 Sounds that the children have been learning that week will be sent home at the end of the week so that you can support your child practicing at home.